 The One-Stop-Shop refers to the central processing of all VAT reporting and payment obligations arising from trade in goods with consumers in the EU-27 in a single tax return.

 The use of this scheme requires that the trader registers for it.
-In Germany, the Federal Central Tax Office (BZSt) is the competent authority for this.
+The Federal Central Tax Office (BZSt) is the competent authority in Germany.